chzhsea89/elice-Machine-Learning-Summer-Camp/README.md

-# KAIST-Machine-Learning-Summer-Camp
+# elice-Machine-Learning-Summer-Camp

-This is my solution of elice.io
+This is my solution of elice-Machine-Learning-Summer-Camp(Aug.
+2015) Exercise.